-Previously, I was a Royal Academy of Engineering UK IC postdoctoral research fellow investigating the impact of explanations of AI predictions on our beliefs.
-I also studied people’s causal and probabilistic reasoning and have a strong interest in data analysis, causal modeling and Bayesian network analysis.
+Before that, I was a Royal Academy of Engineering UK IC postdoctoral research fellow investigating the impact of explanations of AI predictions on our beliefs.
+I also worked people’s causal and probabilistic reasoning and have a strong interest in data analysis and Bayesian modelling.

 I received a Ph.D. in Psychology from Birkbeck’s Psychological Sciences department, an M.A. in Logic and Philosophy of Science from the Munich Center for Mathematical Philosophy, LMU and a B.A. in Philosophy from University of Belgrade, Serbia.
 See my CV for more info on my background, research and work experience.